Small Mass Removal

 What Does a Biopsy Tell Us?

-Small mass removals are performed under general anesthesia; this way, the entire area of concern is removed painlessly.
+Small mass removals are performed under heavy sedation or general anesthesia with local blocks; this way, the entire area of concern is removed painlessly.
 After this, a biopsy is performed in order to determine the following:

 - What Type of Tumor Was Removed (Benignant or Malignant)

 - If There Were Abnormal Cells Left Behind After the Removal

 - What Treatments Should We Implement if It Is Likely to Grow Back

 - If It Is Likely or Not to Spread Into the Bloodstream